rails/pjax_rails/README.md

       </div>
     </body>

+Also, you need to add this line in config/application.rb
+    config.middleware.use Rack::Pjax
 FIXME: Currently the layout is hardcoded to "application".
 Need to delegate that to the specific layout of the controller.